1925 Auckland Rugby League season: B Grade fixtures

 In Kingsland's debut in the grade Claude List in his debut season in first grade scored 3 tries in their win over Northcote.
 He repeated the feat 2 weeks later against Mangere.
 He would later become the first ever player to represent New Zealand whilst playing for ostensibly a 'second grade' team.

 The round 15 match between Kingsland and Otahuhu was not played due to the poor condition of the field at the Auckland Domain.

 Stallard Cup knockout competition

 This was the first season with a B Division in the First Grade competition and at the end of the season a knockout competition was played between the five teams.

 Final

+The match was played as curtain raiser to the New Zealand game against Queensland.

 Lower grades

 There were 6 lower grade competitions in 1925 below the B Division with the 6th grade split into an A and B division.

 Second grade

-Richmond defeated Ponsonby A 15-3 on September 5 of the championship final.
-They also won the knockout competition beating Ponsonby A 30-2 on October 3.
+Richmond defeated Ponsonby A 15–3 on 5 September of the championship final.
+Ponsonby B beat Richmond 14–5 in the knockout final on 10 October.
 Ellerslie and Kingsland withdrew after 4 rounds, United Suburbs after 5 rounds, and City after 7 rounds.